Prethermalization and transient dynamics of the Multi-Channel Kondo systems under generic quantum quenches: Insights form Large-$N$ Schwinger-Keldysh approach: Conclusion

-Through our study, the non-equilibrium properties of the MCKI model under the sudden quantum quench are systematically analyzed.
-We provide complementary results to the previous studies~\cite{Ratiani2010,Heyl2010,Dalum2020,Dalum20202,Karki2020,Kirchner2009,Ribeiro2013} mostly focusing on the steady states.
-Also considering its large-N structure, we expect that our results can give guidance in studying the non-equilibrium phenomena in the MCKI model using CFT~\cite{Parcollet} and holographic methods~\cite{Erdmenger2017}.
-Additionally using the same framework, it is possible to study more general non-equilibrium set-ups for different physical systems.
-One interesting physical system to be considered is the pseudo gap Kondo Impurity model~\cite{Withoff1990,Kan1995,Fritz2004}.
-Since it is well known that the pseudo-gap Kondo system hosts a quantum phase transition~\cite{Fritz2004}, it would be interesting to study transient non-equilibrium phenomena such as the dynamical quantum phase transition (DQPT)~\cite{Heyl2018} in this system.
-Another interesting direction is to investigate the transient non-equilibrium current through the multi-channel Kondo impurity under the sudden quenching of lead voltages.
-This quench protocol mainly discussed using heavy numerical methods such as quantum Monte Carlo (QMC)~\cite{Werner2010,Schiro2010,Antipov2016,Krivenko2019}, density matrix renormalization group (DMRG)~\cite{Cazalilla2002,Kirino2008,Heidrich2009,Kirino2011}, and time-dependent numerical renormalzation group (TDNRG)~\cite{Anders2006,Eidelstein2012,Nghiem2017} methods.
-We expect that our findings provide new insights into the non-equilibrium dynamics of the MCKI model in the transient time scale and motivate further exploration of transient non-equilibrium phenomena in the MCKI model.
+Our study systematically analyzes the non-equilibrium properties of the MCKI model under sudden quantum quenches.
+We offer complementary results to the previous studies~\cite{Ratiani2010,Heyl2010,Dalum2020,Dalum20202,Karki2020,Kirchner2009,Ribeiro2013}, which have mostly focused on the steady states.
+Leveraging the large-N structure of the model, we anticipate that our findings can provide valuable guidance for investigating non-equilibrium phenomena in the MCKI model using methods such as Conformal Field Theory (CFT)~\cite{Parcollet} and holography~\cite{Erdmenger2017}.
+Moreover, by employing the same framework, it is feasible to explore non-equilibrium setups in diverse physical systems.
+One intriguing system worthy of consideration is the pseudo-gap Kondo Impurity model~\cite{Withoff1990,Kan1995,Fritz2004}.
+Given that the pseudo-gap Kondo system exhibits a quantum phase transition~\cite{Fritz2004}, it would be fascinating to study and investigate non-equilibrium phenomena, such as the dynamical quantum phase transition (DQPT)~\cite{Heyl2018} in this system.
+Another interesting direction involves exploring the transient non-equilibrium current through a multi-channel Kondo impurity subjected to sudden voltage quenches.
+This quench protocol has primarily been studied using computationally intensive methods like quantum Monte Carlo (QMC)~\cite{Werner2010,Schiro2010,Antipov2016,Krivenko2019}, density matrix renormalization group (DMRG)~\cite{Cazalilla2002,Kirino2008,Heidrich2009,Kirino2011}, and time-dependent numerical renormalzation group (TDNRG)~\cite{Anders2006,Eidelstein2012,Nghiem2017} methods.
+Our findings offer valuable insights into the non-equilibrium dynamics of the MCKI model in the transient timescale, revealing several previously undiscovered features in the many-body quantum dynamics.